Rational solutions to the Variants of Erd\H{o}s- Selfridge superelliptic curves: Lemmas on ternary equations

 on the $\ell$-torsion $E[\ell]$ on $E.$ This representation arises from a cuspidal newform $f$ of weight $2$ with trivial Nebentypus character of level $N_n(E)$ by \cite[Lemma 3.2, 3.3]{BS}.
-We have $N_7(E)$ in our case, so we simply write it as $N$.\\
+We have $n=7$ in our case, so we simply denote $N_7(E)$ by $N$.\\

 The respective level of the newforms that are associated to equation $(i)$ are $N\in \{ 1, 2, 3, 6 \}$ according to \cite[Lemma 2.1, 3.2]{BS}.
 This is a contradiction.

 For equation $(ii)$, we need only to consider the corresponding Frey curve that will arise from the weight $2$ newforms with trivial characters of level